Matias-Ramos/orAutomotores/README.md

 app.netlify.com (from ghPages)

-## Código
+## Code

-### Componentes principales del sitio
+### Core components
-1. Header - Banner
+1. Header.jsx
-2. Galería - Filtros
+2. GalleryContainer.jsx
-3. Galería - Cards
+3. ContactUsContainer.jsx
-4. Footer - Contacto

 ### Frameworks
 - react-bootstrap
 - MaterialUi

-### Método de actualización de stock
-El stock de vehículos se actualiza a traves del Firestore (servicio de Firebase, Google) propio de la cuenta gmail de or-automotores.

-### Ejecución del proyecto
-Ejecutar "npm start" en la terminal del IDE.
-Acto siguiente la app debería abrirse automáticamente en modo desarrollo.
-De lo contrario, puede abrirse la app manualmente accediendo al host [http://localhost:3000] en el navegador.

-### Inicializacion del proyecto
-El proyecto fue inicializado con "npx create-react-app".
+### Stock update method

+The stock of vehicles is updated through the noSQL database Firestore (a Google service).

+### Project execution

+Run "npm start" on the IDE terminal.
+The app should automatically open in development mode.
+Otherwise, you can open the app manually by accessing the host [http://localhost:3000] in the browser.

+### Project initialization
+The project was initialized with "npx create-react-app".